 4. Get registered

 Once you have passed your certification exam, register at the Defense Workforce Certification Application portal.

 5. Notify and complete

 Let your IAM know you have completed the process.

-Ideally, you should make sure that you are fully prepared to take the exam and pass the first-time.
+Ideally, you should make sure that you are fully prepared to take the exam and pass the first time.
 This is where a good training course comes in.
-Infosec offers an Exam Pass Guarantee with many of its courses.

 - Uniformed personnel: There is a specific amendment under Chapter 101 of Title 10, United States Code that allows for payment of commercial certifications.